YoshiTunaiga/cs-vanishing-man-game/README.md

 # 🔋 <a name="features">Features</a>

+- Guess a hidden computer science term using a hint definition.

 # 🚀 <a name="next-steps">Next Steps</a>

 - [ ] **Update terms that contain multiple words:** These terms have to be separated by space to indicate that this is a multiple word term.